 - These boards are made from strips of processed bamboo, which are then glued together.
 You need to ensure that the cutting board you buy does not contain formaldehyde-based glue, which is a toxic substance that can cause respiratory illnesses and skin irritation.
 With long-term exposure, formaldehyde is even known to cause cancer of the respiratory and gastrointestinal tract.

 Get ideas on healthy kitchen accessories to include in your kitchen.

 Wood is a natural and renewable resource.
+From using it as a material for kitchen cabinets to selecting a chopping board, wooden is undoubtedly the most dependable choice.
 Although it takes longer to renew than bamboo, which has a shorter harvest cycle, a wooden cutting board is usually made from waste material or scrap left over after building larger pieces of furniture, and therefore, they help to reduce wastage.